Zev Siegl

-Zev Siegl (December 28, 1942) is an American keynote speaker and presenter.
-He co-founded Starbucks, with Gordon Bowker and Jerry Baldwin, in 1971, and served as a director of the company during its first decade.
+Zev Siegl (born December 28, 1942) is an American keynote speaker and presenter.
+He co-founded Starbucks, with Gordon Bowker and Jerry Baldwin, in 1971, and was a director of the company during its first decade.

 Early life

 Zev Siegl was born on December 28, 1942, in Detroit, Michigan to a Jewish family.
-His father, Henry Siegl (1911-1997), was a concert violinist who, starting in 1956, served as the concertmaster of the Seattle Symphony Orchestra for 26 years.
+His father, Henry Siegl (1911–1997), was a concert violinist who, starting in 1956, was the concertmaster of the Seattle Symphony Orchestra for 26 years.
 Siegl grew up in New York before moving to Seattle in 1956.
-His mother, Eleanor Shapiro Siegl (1917-1996), was an educator and founder of The Little School, now located on a campus in Kirkland, Washington.
+His mother, Eleanor Shapiro Siegl (1917–1996), was an educator and founder of The Little School, now located on a campus in Kirkland, Washington.

 Career

 In March 1971, Siegl, Jerry Baldwin and Gordon Bowker established Starbucks Coffee Company in Seattle, Washington.
 Siegl, a former public school history teacher, was the company's first paid employee.
 Siegl often mentions in his public talks that Starbucks wouldn't have been what it is today without the early mentorship they received from Alfred Peet, who at the time was running an already successful coffee stores chain.
 Following a decade as vice president and a director, Siegl left Starbucks, which had expanded to dominate the gourmet coffee trade in Seattle, with six Seattle-area stores and a wholesale business.

 Siegl is the founder of several other small businesses, including Quartermaine Coffee Roasters, in Rockville, Maryland, near Washington, DC.

-In 2004, Siegl joined the federally funded Washington Small Business Development Center where he served as lead advisor until 2012.
+In 2004, Siegl joined the federally funded Washington Small Business Development Center where he was lead advisor until 2012.
 While with the WSBDC he worked directly with more than 500 individual entrepreneurs and SMEs.